techyourchance/android_mvc_tutorial/README.md

 # License

-android_mvc_template binaries and source code can be used according to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+android_mvc_tutorial binaries and source code can be used according to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).